-Every user interaction within a site or app signals the user’s interests, preferences and intent such as adding to cart, filtering a list, viewing an item and making a purchase.
-The products they interact with, particularly their attributes (color, a particular brand, a style) and attribute values (red, Nike, Tshirt) teaches us about the visitors’ preferences.
+Every user interaction within a site or app signals the user’s interests, preferences and intent such as adding to cart, filtering a list, viewing an item, and making a purchase.
+The products they interact with, particularly their attributes (color, a particular brand, a style) and attribute values (red, Nike, Tshirt) teach us about their preferences.

 Our Affinity based audience condition provides you with the tools to leverage the user’s affinity and create highly personalized experiences based on their personal preferences.